Manage a Translated Space

 When you activate Scroll Translations in a space, it becomes active for the entire space, and you can translate all pages within that space.

-Scroll Documents and ts extension apps can be enabled for different scopes within the space, such as:
+Scroll Content Manager and its extension apps can be enabled for different scopes within the space, such as:

 • A single page